Psychology

 Concentrations

-Students may choose to simply major in psychology without a particular specialization (by completing the Requirements for a Major in Psychology) or may choose to major in psychology with a specialization by completing the requirements for a concentration in Mental Health Services, or Developmental Processes.
-They may also specialize by completing the requirements for an Interdisciplinary Concentration in Women's Studies.
+Students may choose to simply major in psychology without a particular specialization (by completing the Requirements for a Major in Psychology) or may choose to major in psychology with a specialization by completing the requirements for a concentration in Mental Health Services, or an Interdisciplinary Concentration in Women's Studies.

 Evening Psychology